AtiqueUrRehman/qaida/README.md

 #### Mapping directory/class to ligature
 Since the ligatures are in unicode format the directory names are kept as unique integers, starting from 0 to 18568.
-The mapping from index to ligature can created using the mapping files present in `./data/ligatures_map` for 18569 class and `./data/ligatures_map_2k` for 2000 classes.
-The files can also be downloaded alongside the data set.
+The mapping from index to ligature can created using the mapping files present in `./data/ligatures_map` for 18569 classes and `./data/ligatures_map_2k` for 2000 classes.
+These mapping files can be downloaded alongside the data set or can be found in the github repo `\data\`.
 The code for reading the mapping is follows:

 ```python
 import codecs